robsloetjes/wordclock/docs/hardware.rst

 At the back of the front plate, a raster of slats hold the led strips in place.
 For a prototype I sawed these slats by hand, but a laser cut is a lot more precise and easier (3mm MDF).
 See a template in the downloads section.
 The raster has a height of 18mm.
 In a prototype I used a height of 15mm, but when de leds are placed 15mm behind the front plate, the middle of a character is a bit more bright than the edges.
 Therefore I use 18mm height now.
 The slats in the laser cut template are numbered from 1 (top) to 11 (bottom).

 For the outside border I use slats plywood of 4mm thickness.
 The lengths are 450mm for the left and right side, 450-2x4=442mm for the bottom and 2 times 191mm for the top.
 In the middle a open space is present for the 3 buttons.
 The template for the interior matrix contains parts for holding the buttons which can be glued under this cutout.
+The outside border should be as high as the height of the raster (for example 18mm) + few millimeters for the led strips and tape + the thickness of the back plate (for example 4mm).
+Total height should be about 24mm in my example.

 The back plate consists of a plywood plate of 440x440x4 millimeters with some cut outs and holes in it.